YanKolev/dataStructures/README.md

 Logical assignment operators.

 OR assignment operator => this operator assigns a value to variable if that current variable is falsy

+The for of Loop
+This loop will loop over the entire array and for each adoration it will give us access to the current array element that we can specify-> in our case item it will log each element one by one.
+We can still use continue and break  keywords.